ibid/ibid/docs/api/ibid.test.rst

    .. method:: responseMatches(event, regex)

-      Process *event* (either an event or a string to be treated as a message from the test user on the test source), and return whether the response matches *regex* (either a regex string or a compiled regex).
+      Process *event* (either an event or a string to be treated as a message from the test user on the test source), and return a 3-tuple of (result, event, responses); result is a bool indicating whether the response matches *regex* (either a regex string or a compiled regex).

+      The other two elements give more information: *event* is the processed event; *responses* is a single matching response if result is ``True``, or a list of all responses otherwise.

    .. method:: assertResponseMatches(event, regex)